 Creating a highly motivating culture is a strong predictor of leadership effectiveness

 The ability to create a positive and highly motivating work environment was the most important predictor of overall leadership effectiveness, as rated by their co-workers, in the research.
 The second most important predictor was reliable delivery of planned business results.

 This finding suggests that in order to achieve strong results, leaders should ensure they invest time and energy in creating an engaging and positive work culture where people feel motivated and supported to play their strengths and do their best work.
 In other words, the old saying, “culture eats strategy for breakfast” (widely attributed to management guru, Peter Drucker) might be sage advice after all.

 StrengthscopeLeader™ measures your leadership strengths, habits and impact on key business outcomes combined with co-worker feedback on these areas.
-The world’s first strength-based 3600 degree profiler, StrengthscopeLeader™ is a powerful and positive tool that provides leaders with self-awareness and development areas to focus on, promoting strengths optimization, performance improvement, and exceptional results.
+The world’s first strength-based 3600 degree profiler, StrengthscopeLeader™ is a powerful and positive tool that provides leaders with self-awareness and development areas to focus on, promoting strengths optimisation, performance improvement, and exceptional results.
 Read more about our strengths tests here.